adklts/ai-medical-document-copilot/README.md

 ## How It Works

-Upload a medical document
+-Upload a medical document
-Extract and clean text
+-Extract and clean text
-Split text into chunks
+-Split text into chunks
-Create embeddings
+-Create embeddings
-Store embeddings in FAISS
+-Store embeddings in FAISS
-Retrieve relevant chunks for a user question
+-Retrieve relevant chunks for a user question
-Use a local LLM to generate a grounded answer
-Display the answer with evidence
+-Use a local LLM to generate a grounded answer -Display the answer with evidence

 ## Installation